DIVV-Amsterdam/DIVV-multi-modal-api-report/php/rt/README.md

 the departure and destination station names.

-Note that due to limitations in the NS API, the arrival delay at the destination is inaccurate: the result is actually the departure time.
-This is a mismatch in case a train arrives 5 minutes late, but is scheduled to wait at the destination station for 10 minutes.
+Note that due to limitations in the NS API, the arrival delay at the destination is inaccurate: the code actually uses the departure time.
+This is a mismatch in case a train arrives 5 minutes behind schedule, but is scheduled to wait at the destination station for 10 minutes.
 It will depart on time, but arrived late.